openshift/rosa/README.md

 For this guide we will use Github as an example IDP.

-For other supported IDPs, run `moactl create idp --help`, and consult the OpenShift documentation on [configuring an IDP](https://docs.openshift.com/container-platform/latest/authentication/understanding-identity-provider.html#supported-identity-providers) for more information.
+For other supported IDPs, run `rosa create idp --help`, and consult the OpenShift documentation on [configuring an IDP](https://docs.openshift.com/container-platform/latest/authentication/understanding-identity-provider.html#supported-identity-providers) for more information.

 ### Add an IDP

 Run the following command to create an IDP backed by Github.
 Follow the prompts from the output to access your [Github developer settings](https://github.com/settings/developers) and configure a new OAuth application.

 ```
-$ moactl create idp --cluster rh-moa-test-cluster1 --type github
+$ rosa create idp --cluster rh-moa-test-cluster1 --type github
 I: Loading cluster 'rh-moa-test-cluster1'
 I: Loading identity providers for cluster 'rh-moa-test-cluster1'
 To use GitHub as an identity provider, you must first register the application: